Carlos-Choia/Natural/README.md

-#Natural
+# Natural

-NATURAL is human-level programing language;
+# NATURAL is human-level ordering AI machines language;
-Mind logic;
+# Mind logic;
-Like Human Thinking;
+# Like Human Thinking, but ordered;
-We need merge imperative with declarative.
-Must converge.
-A merge between computer language and human language;
-          I need to:
-          What is:
-          If this is true:
-          Do:
-          Get:
-          Perform:
-          Organise:
-          Calculate:

-Ultimately the goal for all communication;
+# Ultimately the goal for all communication;
-The very universal language, since the AI machines will talk with humans like us;
+# The very universal language, since the AI machines will talk with humans like us;

+AI <- learn context
+AI <- be short
+AI <- be precise
+AI <- redefine
+or
+AI <- refine